Emmanuel Rivera Player Props: Diamondbacks vs. Mariners

-On Saturday, Emmanuel Rivera (.400 on-base percentage in past 10 games, 70 points above season-long percentage) and the Arizona Diamondbacks play the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 8:10 PM ET.
+The Arizona Diamondbacks, including Emmanuel Rivera (.400 on-base percentage in past 10 games, 70 points above season-long percentage), battle starting pitcher Luis Castillo and the Seattle Mariners at Chase Field, Sunday at 4:10 PM ET.

 Emmanuel Rivera Game Info & Props vs. the Mariners